What is a Cloud based VoIP Phone System?

 Cloud phone systems have enabled companies to re-imagine how they can connect with other people without compromising their budgets.
 It has also emerged as a key technology for improving productivity in the workplace and providing flexibility and mobility to employees.
 No wonder then, that many companies that are trying to control costs are in awe of cloud based VoIP systems.

-Busting Some Myths About Cloud Phone Systems
+Busting Some Myths About Cloud VoIP Phone Systems

-Both phone systems play an important role in lowering business costs when compared to an on-premises phone system.
+Both VoIP phone systems play an important role in lowering business costs when compared to an on-premises VoIP phone system.
 Deciding on the right cloud phone system is an important decisive factor in making a business a success or failure.
 Multiple factors play an important role in determining the best cloud phone solutions.
 With so many service providers in the cloud phone system domain, one needs to evaluate the strengths and weaknesses of each provider to see what suits their requirements the best.
 As a business owner, you must internally evaluate the output that you expect from a hosted business VoIP phone system or cloud phone provider’s solution.
 Is that too much information to process?
 Let’s break it down step by step.

-Cloud Phone Systems: The Basics
+Cloud Based VoIP Phone System: The Basics

-A cloud hosted VoIP systems is essentially a business communications solution.
+A cloud hosted VoIP phone systems is essentially a business communications solution.
 It is hosted and maintained by your cloud VoIP service provider in its data centers.
 The services are delivered to you through your internet connection.
 The key features of a cloud VoIP phone system are:

 - Hosted PBX capability, having the same routing and call management features as that of a traditional PBX using voice over IP (VoIP) to facilitate calls over the internet.

-- A cloud hosted VoIP phone system has other capabilities as well, like a traditional office phone system.
+- A cloud based VoIP phone system has other capabilities as well, like a traditional office phone system.
 But these come at a much more cost effective VoIP app development point.
 One example is long-distance calling.

 - The cloud VoIP phone solution is designed to be offered as a service on a subscription basis.
 This makes it budget-friendly for small businesses, as they do not have to invest in an expensive on-premise system.